acquia/acsf-tools/README.md

 For simpler sites with a single developer or very small teams, you can just place this directory in your users' drush directory (e.g., ~/.drush).

 For larger teams, place this in the root of your project repo.
-This repository is intended to be checked into a project repository.
+This repository is intended to be checked into version control, i.e. Github or Bitbucket.
 Our desired future state is for this to be managed as a composer package.

 #### Configuration

-Make a copy of acsf_tools_config.default.yml and rename it to acsf_tools_config.yml.
-Replace the following values:
+Rename acsf_tools_config.default.yml as acsf_tools_config.yml and save it in the same directory.
+Replace the following
+values:

 * Rest API User: This is your Factory username, which is displayed in the header after logging into your Factory.
 * Rest API Key: This is your Factory REST API key.
 After logging into the Factory, click on your username, then the